coolandcodes/antro/README.md

 ## Design Inspiration

-Antro language design was inspired by Go, Python and JavaScript combined.
+Antro language design was inspired by Go, Rust, Python and JavaScript all combined.